MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-urls-protocols.md

 | `http` | http://contoso.com/ |
 | `mailto` | mailto:contact@contoso.com |

 With Protocol Handling, PWAs can register to handle specific protocols when getting installed.
-For example, an email client app can register to the `mailto` protocol, or a geolocation app can register to the `geo` protocol.
+For example, an email client app can register to handle the `mailto` protocol, or a geo location app can register to handle the `geo` protocol.

+Custom protocols can also be handled if a PWA registers a protocol that starts with the `web+` prefix.

 To learn more about other existing protocols, navigate to the [list of URI schemes][WikiListOfURISchemes].